JohnTerragnoli/ECE382_Lab03/README.md

 C2C Sabin Park and I were talking and he said he had EI with Dr. Coulston.
 He said that the inputs are active low and that therefore to give them a zero is thus enabling them to set their pull up/down resistors.
 Park and I also discussed how the waveform was going to constantly decrement and where the waveforms should change in relation to the clock.
 We came to the conclusion that it would occur on the falling edge.

 ###Rest of Lab:
 At first I was almost able to get A functionality, except the square would leave a trail and commands were delayed.
 C2C Erik Thompson pointed out that this was most likely due to how disorganized my code was.
 He suggested that I create a subroutine to create the brick.
 He then said it is best to test for each button beign pressed and then have a single loop for when a button was pressed down.
 I reorganized my code the way he did and it solved both of my problems.
+He's a great guy.
+Captain Trimble explained to me that the fourth packet of information sent to the Nokia was part of the column address and that the value mentioned in the original code (0x0F) was a value to be ANDed with the specific address to ensure that the first four bits were all zero and that the rest of the data did not change.
+I thought this was pretty cool.